Affiliate links on Android Authority may earn us a commission. Learn more.

 How to select multiple emails in Gmail

 If you need to select multiple emails in Gmail all at once, whether to mass-delete them, mass-archive them, or move them en-masse to a new label, keyboard shortcuts will be your new best friend.
-Of course, if you only have, say, five to select, it would be faster just clicking or tapping each one.
-But if you have twenty emails?
-Thirty?
-Then there’s a faster way to select them all.
+Of course, if you only have a few to select, it would be faster just clicking or tapping each one.
+But if you have twenty, thirty, or more, there’s a faster way to select them all.

 JUMP TO KEY SECTIONS

 How to select multiple emails in Gmail (Android and iOS)

 If you’re on the Gmail app for either Android or iOS, selecting multiple emails comes down to only using your finger.
 Long-press the first email, and when a tick appears on the left, tap the other ones you want to select.
 You can then press the icons at the top to archive them, bin them, or hit the More menu to add a label to them.

 How to select multiple (or all) emails in Gmail (desktop)

 The desktop version of Gmail is where you can select larger numbers of emails using desktop shortcuts.
 You can either select all the ones visible on the screen or select emails based on a certain label, Gmail status, or keyword.